Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado State has combined with its opponents to score more than 45.5 points only once this season.
+- Colorado State has combined with its opponents to put up more than 45.5 points only once this season.

 - New Mexico's games have gone over 45.5 points in two opportunities this season.